 A Jew’s Guide to New Year’s Eve

 As everyone here in the U.S. of A. knows, the evening of December 31 is New Year’s Eve.
-And that’s right, if one reckons by the common calendar, used virtually worldwide these days thanks to the antique successes of European imperialism.
+And that’s right, if one reckons by the common solar calendar, used virtually worldwide these days thanks to the antique successes of European imperialism.
 And the coming year is 2025.
-But why is December 31 New Year’s Eve?
-And why is the next year the number 2025?
+But why is December 31 New Year’s Eve, and why is the next year the number 2025?

 If you’re like most normal Americans, historically oblivious and proud of it, this question simply does not come up.
 If by chance or accident it ever does, the most popular answer is easy to predict: “It’s New Year’s Eve on December 31 because it just is and always has been, and the year ahead is 2025 because it follows 2024, you big dummy—…..what the deuce are you talking about?”

-Well, OK—and I’ve been called much worse.
-Those folks can get to work mixing this evening’s punch, but for you, dear reader, just a moment’s reflection can convince even the preternaturally uncurious, sober or not, that, no, it hasn’t always been this way, “always” being a pretty long time when pointed backwards as well as forwards.
+Well, OK—and I’ve been called much worse than “big dummy.”
+Those folks can get to work mixing this evening’s punch; but for you, dear reader, just a moment’s reflection can convince even the preternaturally uncurious that, no, it hasn’t always been this way, “always” being a pretty long time when pointed backwards as well as forwards.
 So here’s the story, briefly rendered.

-Before long, Roman pagans began marking December 31 with drunken orgies.
-They rationalized their debauchery by claiming that it constituted a solemn re-enactment of the chaotic void—approximately ανδρελομοσία in the original Greek, אַנְדַּרְלָמוּסְיָה as taken into Hebrew, androlamusya in transliteration into the Roman alphabet—that existed before the gods brought order to the cosmos.
+It stuck so well that, before very long, Roman pagans began marking December 31 eve with drunken orgies.
+They rationalized their debauchery by claiming that it constituted a solemn re-enactment of the chaotic void—ανδρελομοσία in the original Greek, אַנְדַּרְלָמוּסְיָה as taken into Hebrew, androlamusya in transliteration into the Roman alphabet—that existed before the gods brought order to the cosmos.
 Even way back then, people invented improbable but attention-arresting excuses to party hard and have sex with people whose names seemed not to be particularly important at the time.
 It’s good to know that some things don’t change.

 Anyway, as Christianity spread, and then became the official religion of the Roman Empire in 380 (Constantine allowed the toleration of Christianity in 313, but it was left to Emperor Theodosius to do the deed for which Constantine is often credited), pagan holidays were either incorporated in a new guise into the Christian calendar or abandoned.
 In the case of January 1, it was incorporated, very conveniently becoming Western Christianity’s Festival of the Circumcision.[1]